top of page

 Pitting: a public service

-The house where the Fosse are located then became a Casa dell'Abbondanza (in english: Home of Abundance), which was an institution of the Malatestas which provided for the performance of a public service.
+The dwelling where the cheese pits were located thus became a "House of Abundance," an institution of the Malatesta family that provided a public service.

 Sfondo001.jpg